 Day 1: Travelling to Pula and exploring the city

 Pula is one of the main airports in Croatia and the biggest one in the northern area of the country.
 As I mentioned before, you can find flights from pretty much all major cities in Europe.
 We flew in with Eurowings from Berlin and the experience was a dream.
 Alternatively, if you find yourself in north Italy, Slovenia or Austria, Pula will only be a short drive away.
 Whichever way you chose, the views along the way will be stunning.

-Pula airport is about 10 minutes by bus (or car from the city center), and the ticket costs about 4€ (tip: the price of the ticket will be higher in Kunas as it will be in Europe, ever so lightly but if you’re on a budget is worth keeping this in mind and keep some change in Euros for the bus to the city.
-Also important to remember, at the bus station they only take Kunas and only in cash, no cards accepted!).
+Pula airport is about 10 minutes by bus (or car from the city centre), and the ticket costs about 4€ (tip: the price of the ticket will be higher in Kunas as it will be in Euros, ever so lightly but if you’re on a budget is worth keeping this in mind and keep some change in Euros for the bus to the city.
+Also important to remember, at the bus station they only take Kunas and cash, no cards accepted!.
 There is no need to buy your tickets in advance, the bus is parked right outside the terminal, you can’t miss it.

 Once you’re in Pula’s bus station, the city centre is just a short 10-20 minute walk, depending on where you want to go.
 Our apartment was just around the corner when we arrived and on the other side of the city on our last day.
 So, keep an eye on distances when booking your accommodation, because even tho Pula is a pretty walkable city, carrying your bags around may be a drag.